maltebucksch/maltebucksch.github.io/_projects/app-04-tease.md

 image: '/images/tease/cover.png'
 projecttype: app
 ---
 This was the software project that Dora, my supervisor during my bachelor thesis at the TUM, suggested me to implement.
-I really liked her idea and it would have been my first web project.
-So I definitely went along and developed the first version of it.
+I really liked her idea and it was my first web development project.
+So that was a hell lot of fun (in contrast to the actual writing part of the bachelor thesis :-D).

 ![Tease Screenshot]({{site.baseurl}}/images/tease/screen2.png)